DFKI-NLP/meffi-prompt/README.md

 # MEffi-Prompt
 The repository for our paper ***Multilingual Relation Classification via Efficient and Effective Prompting***, to appear at **EMNLP-2022** (main conference).

+In this paper, we extend the power of prompting to the underexplored task of multilingual relation classification and aim to find out best ways to prompt for different languages, data regimes, etc. with minimal handcraft (i.e. translation).
+We are especially interested in its in-language and cross-lingual performance, as well as different behaviour between code-switch and in-language prompts.

+Effectiveness is validated over 14 languaged covered by the [SMiLER](https://aclanthology.org/2021.eacl-main.166/) dataset.

 <img src="./docs/overview.png" alt="drawing" width="800"/>